jago425/bucket-list-api/README.md

 WIP
-this will have all the dirty deets about my backend
+this will have all the dirty deets about my backend...